 - This is should be noted that, the pilot cell of a battery bank is one arbitrarily chosen battery cell which is used to get the information about overall condition of the battery.
-But one pilot cell must be fixed for one month and it should be changed in next month.
+But one pilot cell must be fixed for one month and it should be changed in the next month.

-- This was a brief description of maintenance of substation battery but it is always preferable also to follow the instructions given into the maintenance manual supplied by the manufacturer too.
+- This was a brief description of maintenance of substation battery but it is always preferable to follow the instructions given into the maintenance manual supplied by the manufacturer too.